BlinkDL/RWKV-LM/README.md

 ## RWKV v2: RNN with Transformer-level Performance

 RWKV v2 is a RNN with Transformer-level performance, which can also be directly trained like a GPT transformer (parallelizable).
 And it's attention-free.
 You only need x_t, a_t, b_t of position t to compute the vectors for position t+1.
+You can use the "GPT" mode to quickly build the hidden state for the "RNN" mode.

 So it's combining the best of RNN and transformer - great performance, fast inference, saves VRAM, fast training, "infinite" ctx_len, and free sentence embedding.